zhiyuan8/speech_detection/README.md

 # A Demo

 This matlab classifier aims to distinguish normal speech, abusive/angry/violate speech and environmental noise.
 The classifier is based on audio features and KNN.
 SVM and decision tree are also tested, but are not chosen due to poor performance.
-Noted, codes for short-term feature extraction is based on Theodoros Giannakopoulos's Matlab Audio Analysis Library (https://www.mathworks.com/matlabcentral/fileexchange/45831-matlab-audio-analysis-library)
+My training data, reports and other files can be found at this dropbox link: https://www.dropbox.com/sh/s4fho148k6l3npz/AADJnnfqUJlQU_0QIEMbSsfCa?dl=0

 ### Prerequisites
 Matlab R2014 or higher (not quite sure...)